Walkway Planning Initiative

-4. The DPW Director, Planning Director and Police Safety Officer will review the requests for inclusion of all the required elements.
+4. The Traffic Safety Committee will review the requests for inclusion of all the required elements.

 5. Requests will be prioritized based on available funding, safety need, linkage to other walkways, serving an under-served neighborhood and other factors described in the 2000 Walkway Report.

 6. Requests will be accepted on a rolling basis for future funding consideration.
 The majority of walkway funding is subject to the approval of town meeting.
 Requests received by Jan.
 31st of each year will be considered for any funds approved at the April annual town meeting.